project-ellis/ellis/doc/ellis_op_design.md

 ## Non-goals

-* no http/1.1 support--use an outer proxy like nginx if you want that
+* http/1.1 support--use an outer proxy like nginx if you want that
-* no forcing a particular conception of REST, just provide framework

 ## Request and response structure

-Requests and responses might be handled locally, without ever being sent to a remote server, if applicable, or perhaps, cacheable.
-In case they are sent remotely, it is up to the client/proxy implementation to decide based on negotiation with the remote server which encoder to use.
+Requests and responses can be handled locally, without ever being sent to a remote server, if applicable.
+Similarly, depending on the cache semantics of a particular module, the request may be handled from a local cache.
+In case the request will be sent to a remote server, it is up to the client or proxy implementation to decide (based on negotiation with the remote server) which encoding to use when sending the request over the wire.

-The current intent is that it will always be safe for the client to use either msgpack or json, though other encoding formats may be available.
+The current intent is that it will always be safe for the client to use either msgpack or json encoding, though other formats may be supported, as provided by the ellis library.

 #### HTTP manifestation